syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 🏃🏿‍♀️ Running your application locally
 ==============

-You may have noticed a third tab on this challenge called `Run Shell`&mdash;you will use this for a long-running process.
-It is just another session on the same machine, so the only difference between it and the `K8s Shell` tab is the title!
+You may have noticed a third tab on this challenge called `Run Shell`, you will use this for a long-running process.
+This shell is another session on the same machine, so the only difference between it and the `K8s Shell` tab is the title!

-In the `Run Shell` tab, start up your newly updated application with:
+In the `Run Shell` tab, start up your updated application with:

 ```
 make run